Sankofa Square: Fountains

-The square features two public drinking fountains.

-The centrepiece of the square is the array of fountains designed by Dan Euser of Waterarchitecture.
+The centrepiece of the square is the array of fountains designed by Dan Euser of Water architecture.
 Two rows of ten fountains are spread out across the square's main walkway so that visitors have the opportunity to walk through or around the fountains.
-Unlike many other city fountains, the square's fountains are meant for waterplay and include a sophisticated filtration system that (according to both of the architects) keeps the water at or above "pool quality" water.
-According to Euser, the water is treated to maintain health standards for waterplay.
-According to facility administrator Christine MacLean, the granite that was chosen for the entire space has non-slip properties for the safety of those running through or playing in the fountains.
+Unlike many other city fountains, the square's fountains are meant for water play and include a sophisticated filtration system that (according to both of the architects) keeps the water at or above "pool quality" water.
+According to Euser, the water is treated to maintain health standards for water play.
 Each of the ten water fountains consists of a stainless steel grille with 30 ground nozzles (arranged in three rows of ten) under it.

+The square features two public drinking fountains.

 The entire rock surface is of a very dark (almost black) colour and effectively absorbs sunlight, thus creating a warm surface on which to rest.
 The water runs under the dark rock slabs and is thus heated by them, so that the fountain water is solar heated.
 Three curved lighting masts along the south edge of the square, made of hollow structural steel, have a high-gloss white finish that contrasts with the rough non-slip texture of the black granite, and each support six mercury vapour arc lamps that create evening light that comes from approximately the same directions as natural sunlight does during the day (i.e., from various southerly directions).